Toyota Celica GT-Four: ST205 (1994–1999)

-In August 1995, the ST205 received minor changes which consisted of new 6-spoke alloys, contoured side spoilers or rocker panels, and a redesigned rear spoiler.
-The Japanese model also got restyled tail lights.
+In August 1995, the ST205 received facelift which consisted of new 6-spoke alloys, contoured side spoilers or rocker panels, and a redesigned rear spoiler.
+The Japanese model also got restyled rear combination lamps.
+Electric moonroof, Super Live Sound System, and Recaro SR-II seats were optional.
 Sport ABS and dual SRS Airbag became standard on all cars started from August 1996.
 The high WRC-style rear spoiler was not available for this facelift model, but returned on the second minor change in December 1997.
 Other new feature for the final facelift model were 3-spoke leather steering wheel with SRS Airbag and projector headlights.

-During the 1995 World Rally Championship season, Toyota was caught using illegal turbo restrictors at the Rally Catalunya and were given a one-year ban by the FIA.
+During the 1995 World Rally Championship season, Toyota was caught using illegal turbo restrictor bypasses at the Rally Catalunya and were given a one-year ban by the FIA.
 FIA president Max Mosley called the illegal turbo restrictor "the most sophisticated device I've ever seen in 30 years of motor sports."
-Toyota and their drivers, Juha Kankkunen, Didier Auriol and Armin Schwarz, were also stripped of all points in the championships.
+Toyota and their drivers, Juha Kankkunen, Didier Auriol and Armin Schwarz, also had their points removed in the championships.
 Kankkunen was leading the Drivers Championship heading into Catalunya, while Auriol was also in the title race.
 Mosley stated that "there is no suggestion the drivers were aware of what was going on."

 Although TTE was banned for the 1996 World Rally Championship season, the Celica ST205 still competed in 1996 and 1997 World Rally Championship season ran by private teams, most notably HF Grifone from Italy and Toyota importers in certain countries.
+Despite its short stay in the world championship with TTE, the ST205 was the group A car that achieved the most podiums (25.6%) and the most victories in relation to the number of competitors that started in all the rallies it took part.